-The Department of Natural Sciences consists of six units, namely Biology, Chemistry, Forensic Sciences, Mathematics, Physics and SUNO-UNO Dual Engineering.
+The Department of Natural Sciences consists of six units, namely Biology, Chemistry, Forensic Science, Mathematics, Physics and SUNO-UNO Dual Engineering.
 Among these units, the department offers BS degree programs in the areas of Biology, Mathematics, and Forensic Science.
-It also serves to provide instruction for students planning to acquire degrees in these specific content areas, as well as offering support courses in the above named subjects to satisfy criteria for graduation in other disciplines
+It also serves to provide instruction for students planning to acquire degrees in these specific content areas, as well as offering support courses in these subjects to satisfy criteria for graduation in other disciplines.

 Admission Policies and Procedures

 Students will be admitted to the Department of Natural Sciences when they satisfy all University requirements.
 Students cannot receive the baccalaureate degree in the Department unless they are admitted and remain students in good standing.